ArturTelo/SpaceWarsGame/README.md

 11. **Responsive Controls:**
     - Ensure smooth and responsive controls for the player's spaceship, allowing easy navigation and shooting.

+13. **High Score Tracking:**
+    - Keep track of the player's highest score across multiple game sessions.

+16. **Game Menu:**
+    - Create a visually appealing game window with a clear display of the player's score, remaining lives, and other relevant information.

+## PLANNED FEATURES

+Alas not all features that were planned in the sprint0 of the project were able to be implemented in time for the final delivery, so this section will remain to show all the other ideas that would

+7. **Infinite Level:**
+   - Implement an infinite level and as the player progresses and as the time goes by, the speed, health and aggression of the enemy invaders increases and more enemies keep appearing.

+9. **Sound Effects:**
+   - Add sound effects for actions such as shooting, enemy destruction, and game over to enhance the gaming experience.

 12. **Power-ups:**
     - Include 4 power-ups that provide temporary benefits to the player, such as increased damage on the player shots, invincibility for 20 seconds, double the player speed and double the player shots speed.

-13. **High Score Tracking:**
-    - Keep track of the player's highest score across multiple game sessions.

 14. **Pause/Resume Functionality:**
     - Allow the player to pause the game and resume from the same state.

 15. **Game Instructions:**
     - Provide clear instructions or a tutorial on how to play the game.

-16. **Game Menu:**
-    - Create a visually appealing game window with a clear display of the player's score, remaining lives, and other relevant information.

-These features collectively contribute to an engaging and enjoyable Space Invasors gaming experience.

 ## DESIGN